Accelize/drm/doc/drm_hardware_integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Instantiate the DRM Activator IP located in the DRM_HDK/v_l_n_v/syn.
-- Connect the signals of the DRM Activator listed by the table in section `Adapt the IP core`_ to the adapted IP core.
+- Connect the signals of the DRM Activator listed by the table in section `Adapt the original IP`_ to the adapted IP core.
 - Connect the DRM bus of the DRM Activator listed by the table in section `Create a wrapper`_ to the wrapper interface.